-Virtual cards available to Sightsavers' employees who are required to undertake one-off expenditure on behalf of the organisation where payment by invoice (section 7.4 above) is not an option - e.g. online or via telephone.
+Virtual cards available to Sightsavers' employees who are required to undertake one-off expenditure on behalf of the organisation where payment by invoice (section 7.4 above) is not an option e.g. online, via telephone etc.

-Virtual cards are one-time-use online credit cards issued by HSBC.
-They exist with no physical presence (hence virtual) while still providing the details required for payment (card number, expiry dates and card security code).
+Virtual Cards are one-time use online credit cards issued by HSBC that exist with no physical presence (hence virtual), whilst still providing the details required for payment (card number, expiry dates and card security code).
 They can only be used for the supplier that is specified when ordering the card.

-A virtual card can be applied for through the Service Desk - Finance team, and will require linemanager approval.
+A Virtual Card can be applied for through the Service Desk: Finance team and will require line manager approval.

-Full details of the policy related to the use of virtual cards are available from the Treasury Operations team.
+Full details of the Policy related to the use of Virtual Cards are available from the Treasury Operations Team.